Ruach/ruach.github.io/_posts/2021-05-29-O3-CPU-rename.markdown

 ## Handle serialization instruction
-If there is enough resources to rename instructions, now it checks whether the current instruction should follow serialization or barrier constraint.
+If there is enough resources to rename instructions, now it checks whether current instructions should be serialized or protected by the memory barriers.

 ```cpp
  714         // Handle serializeAfter/serializeBefore instructions.